sxflynn/dockerizeyourcapstone/README.md

 # Dockerize Your Final Capstone

+## Tailored for Tech Elevator Cohort 21 Students
+This Docker guide and configuration is specifically designed for students of Tech Elevator's Cohort 21.

 If you didn't make any changes to the default project structure provided by your Java 21 instructor, and didn't make changes to the `vite.config.js` and `application.properties` you could skip all the way to the Installation section.

 ## Assumptions